 The goal of this section is to give the user a brief description of the problems that FEMM solves.
 This information is not really crucial if you are not particularly interested in the approach that FEMM takes to formulating the problems.
-You can skip most of Overview, but take a look at Section 2.2.
+You can skip most of Overview, but take a look at Section 1.3.
 This section contains some important pointers about assigning enough boundary conditions to get a solvable problem.

-Some familiarity with magnetism and Maxwell's equations is assumed, since a review of this material is beyond the scope of this manual.
+Some familiarity with electromagnetism and Maxwell's equations is assumed, since a review of this material is beyond the scope of this manual.
 However, the author has found several references that have proved useful in understanding the derivation and solution of Maxwell's equations in various situations.
-A very good introductory-level text is Plonus's Applied electromagnetics [1].
+A very good introductory-level text for magnetic and electrostatic problems is Plonus's Applied electromagnetics [1].
 A good intermediate-level review of Maxwell's equations, as well as a useful analogy of magnetism to similar problems in other disciplines is contained in Hoole's Computer-aided analysis and design of electromagnetic devices [2].
 For an advanced treatment, the reader has no recourse but to refer to Jackson's Classical electrodynamics [3].
+For thermal problems, the author has found White's Heat and mass tranfer [4] and Haberman's Elementary applied partial differential equations [5] to be useful in understanding the derivation and solution of steady-state temperature problems.